The Bury/Bolton ME/CFS Support Group is aimed at supporting ME/CFS sufferers and their carers. There are an estimated 680 sufferers in Bolton and

 Please see the "Future Meetings" page for directions.

 ***Unfortunately, due to poor attendance, our Prestwich socials are in danger of being cancelled.
-We understand people may be unwell, or have other things on that day, but they were set up in response to demand and if numbers do not improve, we may have to stop these and just have our Harwood and Radcliffe meetings.
+We understand people may be unwell, or have other things on that day, but they were set up in response to demand and if numbers do not improve, we may have to stop these and just have our Harwood meeting and Bolton social.

 Please check on Facebook first to check it is still going ahead, as that's the quickest and easiest way, or call Maria on 07867862341 if you are not on Facebook.
 We are sorry to have to do it this way, apologies those not online, but it is either this or stop them altogether.